Energy Support

 Note: Grid charging and discharging are not available with all utilities.
 Refer to your Powerwall ‘Settings’ menu to show specific options available to your site.

-What is Energy Forecasting and How Does it Work
+What is Energy Forecasting and How Does It Work

 Powerwall continuously runs an energy forecast, which means Powerwall learns and monitors the patterns of your seasonal energy use and solar production.
 When there is not enough sun available for your solar production and the forecast shows that you are likely to use energy at a high-cost time (peak period), your Powerwall prioritizes charging during a low-cost time (off-peak period) and discharging during a high-cost time (peak period).
 This may lead to instances where your Powerwall is idle, as it waits for an optimal opportunity to discharge, resulting in the use of solar or the grid to power your home.
 This method enables you to keep your energy costs down and to support the grid when energy imports are needed.